-- (d) the Magistrates Court may make orders giving effect to any settlement reached by the parties even if that settlement was reached before the commencement day or before proceedings were transferred to the Court under this Part. - (2) Despite section 132 - (a) the Magistrates Court may award costs in transferred proceedings only in the circumstances that the Tribunal would be permitted to award them; and - (b) costs in transferred proceedings are to be assessed in the same way as they would be if the proceedings were before the Tribunal; and - (c) the Magistrates Court may direct the Tribunal to determine the costs to be awarded by the Magistrates Court in transferred proceedings and, if so directed, the Tribunal is to determine the costs accordingly and advise the Court of the costs.

-(3) The Magistrates Court -
+s.
+133 Part 9 - Federal Jurisdiction Proceedings the Magistrates Court may make orders (d) giving effect to any settlement reached by the parties even if that settlement was reached before the commencement day or before proceedings were transferred to the Court under this Part.
+Despite section 132 - (2)(a) the Magistrates Court may award costs in transferred proceedings only in the circumstances that the Tribunal would be permitted to award them; and costs in transferred proceedings are to be (b) assessed in the same way as they would be if the proceedings were before the Tribunal; and the Magistrates Court may direct the (c) Tribunal to determine the costs to be awarded by the Magistrates Court in transferred proceedings and, if SO directed, the Tribunal is to determine the costs accordingly and advise the Court of the costs.
+(3)The Magistrates Court - must not make orders giving effect to (a) any settlement if the settlement appears

-- (a) must not make orders giving effect to any settlement if the settlement appears to the Magistrates Court to be inconsistent with this Act or a relevant Act; and - (b) may decline to make orders giving effect to any settlement -
+- any settlement if the settlement appears to the Magistrates Court to be inconsistent with this Act or a relevant Act; and - (b) may decline to make orders giving effect to any settlement -